brendanmcc02/masters-thesis/literature-review/guidance-counselling-literature-review.md

     6. Conventional (Organizers)
 * The theory also emphasises that a person may be a mix of the 6 traits - they are not **mutually exclsuive**
 * The theory has immense success, being used by career counsellors and even the US government
-* Still used and cited today apparently
+* Still used and cited today
 * He has a test for determining your **Holland code**
 * Over the years he has refined his work, and remarked that many other factors contribute to a person's vocational choice:
     * educational level of the individual